Rooted Witnesses: trees as archaeological matter in Palestine

-Trees are intergenerational plants, living as long as humans and many much longer, constituting both records of past events and devices that respond to present conditions.
+Trees are intergenerational plants, living as long as humans and many much longer, constituting records of past events and devices responding to present conditions.
 In the context of Palestine, trees have been weaponised by the Zionist project, altering natural and cultural landscapes based on the manufactured image of a desolate land.
 On the other hand, ancient trees have remained as the only survivors of wiped-out Palestinian villages, witnessing the continuous changes to the land.
 In Palestine, where land is at the centre of a political struggle and histories of land uses have a contemporary urgency, could trees help reconstruct a landscape that has been largely altered?
-This project traces scars and erasures in the Palestinian landscape using trees as archeological matter and as non-human agents with which it renarrates lost practices.
+This project traces scars and erasures in the Palestinian landscape using trees as archaeological matter and as non-human agents with which it re-narrates lost practices.
 It weaves between biology, oral history and language to help turn trees into material and mythical story-telling devices, reclaiming land as relational rather than a property ready for colonial extraction.

 This project takes its place in the aftermath of Kosovo’s latest ‘energy crisis’ by zooming in on what has become its epicentre, the border city and municipality of Mitrovica.
 Mapping these various phenomena as well as the evolution of mining in Kosovo from mineralogical to crypto, this research aims to consider recent events within Mark Alizart’s “cryptoanarchism”, and to formulate “a more direct conception of politics in Kosovo” (Hamza and Žižek).
-In Mitrovica, where NATO led (KFOR) forces persist in “building bridges” (both figuratively and literally) whilst militarizing “peacekeeping processes”, I will prompt the question: what now is K-FOR?
+In Mitrovica, where NATO-led (KFOR) forces persist in “building bridges” (both figuratively and literally) whilst militarizing “peacekeeping processes”, I will prompt the question: what now is K-FOR?

 Proposing a New Symbol for Tamil Resistance

-Sri Lanka is one of the most militarized regions in the world, with one soldier for every two civilians in the Tamil North-East.
+Sri Lanka is one of the world's most militarised regions, with one soldier for every two civilians in the Tamil North-East.
 With over 100,000 people abducted by the state, Sri Lanka has the second-highest number of enforced disappearances in the world.
 Draconian laws like the Prevention of Terrorism Act make legal the continued detention, torture, and disappearances of minorities, activists, journalists, and political dissenters.
 In the wake of such pervasive violence, how can we learn from weeds, specifically, the Mimosa Pudica and its entanglement with the militarization of Tamil Eelam?
 How can we trace the plant’s growth in armed soil as it intertwines with the remains of a genocide?
 This work is an offering to the generations of women engaged in the violent struggle for self-determination.
 To those who remained, enduring the pulling of weeds, the deadening of senses, and the systematic eradication of Tamil life.